mawoodwa/CSCE3513_TeamProject/README.md

 ## Dependency Installation
 * Tkinter should be installed with python3 by default
   * If not installed on linux by default, try the following command: sudo apt-get install python-tk
-* Download github devtest repository, either cloning by using Git or download ZIP file.
+* Download github main branch repository, either cloning by using Git or download ZIP file.
 Unpack somewhere on your computer and go into the directory in commandline: cd (full directory path)
 * (Optional) Set up a virtual environment for python: python -m venv (name of directory here)
   * (Linux): If virtual environment addon for python is not installed by default and gives an error, try either "sudo apt install python3.8-venv" or "apt install python3.8-venv", without quotations
 * (Optional) Activate the virtual environment in CLI: